artprima/prometheus-metrics-bundle/README.md

         database: ~ # Int value used by redis adapter
         prefix: ~   # String value used by redis and apcu

-        # A variable parameter to define additionnal options as key / value.
+        # A variable parameter to define additional options as key / value.
         options:
             foo: bar